 Disk Drill Data Recovery is an undeniable leader among data recovery software, it can recover deleted files from your device even if it is crashed, formatted, or has lost a partition.

 With Disk Drill you can easily recover deleted photos, videos, music files, and documents from internal or external drives, USB flash drives, SD cards, etc. The Mac version supports iOS and Android recovery as well.

 - You can recover up to 500MB of data for free with Disk Drill for Windows.

 - Unlike any other, the app has two important additional data loss prevention functionalities.
 The first, Recovery Vault, adds a layer to the Recycle Bin and keeps a backup reference to all deleted files.
 The second, Guaranteed Recovery, keeps a copy of each file moved to a previously selected folder, as for example the Recycle Bin.

 - In addition, Disk Drill allows users to create image files in the form of ISO or DMG files.
 Therefore in practice, enables the user to conduct the data search in a clone, without taking any additional risk with the original source.
 This functionality is of particular importance in forensic science.

-“Disk Drill is an awesome free file recovery program, both because of its long list of features and its exceptionally simple-to-use interface.” – Tim Fisher, lifewire.com
+“Disk Drill is an excellent free file recovery program, both because of its long list of features and its exceptionally simple-to-use interface.” – Tim Fisher, lifewire.com

 Summarizing, Disk Drill is not only free and comprehensive but also the best-buy data recovery software.
 It has been confirmed by plentiful independent reviewers on the Internet and printed publications.
 CleverFiles, the developer of Disk Drill, has been around for many years and is a respected technology provider, based in the USA.

 2. EaseUS Data Recovery Wizard (Windows & Mac)

-EaseUS Data Recovery Wizard is not just another data recovery software, but also a user-friendly app, with a Windows Explorer type interface, and a three-step easy file recovery process.
+EaseUS Data Recovery Wizard is a great alternative to our top pick because it offers a similarly smooth user experience and a three-step easy file recovery process.